GrupoDiana/BRT-Documentation/docs/library/index.md

     - *Hybrid: ISM + Convolution*: Simulates room reverberation where early reflections are modeled using the Image Source Method, and the reverberant tail is simulated through convolution with a BRIR *(Under development)*.

 - **Binaural Filters**: They perform filtering on binaural signals.
-    - [SOS Filters](../library/binaural-filters/sos-filters.md): Perform binaural filtering based on second-order sections, enabling the simulation of devices such as headphones.
+    - [SOS Filters](../library/binaural-filters/sos-filters.md): Generic module to perform binaural filtering based on second-order sections, enabling the simulation of devices such as ear protection devices of headphone compensations.
+    - *Hearing Loss Models*: simulate different type of hearing loss *(Under development)*.

 - **Listener**: Each listener instantiated in the BRT library represents a “real” listener for which you want to render binaural audio.
 The application must keep its position/position updated and must at the end of each audio frame collect the output samples.